State GOP gets 11 applicants for interim secretary of state

 Mary Lankford, a Wyoming native, was the Sublette County clerk for 32 years, according to her application for the position.
 During that time, she administered 16 primary and 16 general elections.
 She retired four years ago and has since been a lobbyist for the County Clerks Association of Wyoming.
 In that role, she has worked with county clerks throughout the state as well as staff from the secretary of state's office.
 Lankford is also a past president of the County Clerks Association of Wyoming, past president of the Wyoming Association of County Officers and a past member of the University of Wyoming board of directors, and has served several terms as the Sublette County state committeewoman.

 Armstrong garnered 9.3% of the Republican vote in the primary election for secretary of state.
 Like Gray, he's concerned about voter fraud in Wyoming.
-According to his application, he has made 17 FOIA (Freedom of Information Act) requests “demanding information regarding the 2020 election” and questions the integrity of absentee and mail-in ballots, suggesting they should be limited to “people with special circumstances...”
+According to his application, he has made 17 public records requests “demanding information regarding the 2020 election” and he has questioned the integrity of absentee and mail-in ballots, suggesting they should be limited to “people with special circumstances...”
 He’s currently the Albany County GOP committeeman.

 Halverson is a far-right former lawmaker, the president of Wyoming Right to Life, an anti-abortion advocacy organization and currently chairman of the Lincoln County GOP.
 She said in her cover letter that "'uniformity' is surely lacking" in the "applications and operations of Wyoming's elections."
 Her goal as interim secretary of state would be to "try to inject some uniformity in the conduct of our statewide elections."